GridTools/gt4py/README.rst

     $ python -m venv venv
     $ source venv/bin/activate
     $ pip install --upgrade setuptools wheel pip
-    # For the CUDA backends add the '[cudaXX]' optional dependency
+    # For the CUDA backends add the '[cudaXXX]' optional dependency
-    $ pip install -e ./[cuda11]
+    $ pip install -e ./[cuda117]

 There are notebooks in the ``examples/`` directory that can be run using IPython notebooks on Jupyter.

 .. code-block:: bash